 Having settled in France, he managed to gain international fame with his paintings, which are exhibited in the Centre Pompidou and many other major collections.
 In 2006, the Soviet ambassador to France visits him at his Paris studio and personally returns his passport.

 This is a story of a self-made man who never betrayed his artistic principles and always fought to show how powerful a weapon nonviolent resistance can be.
 It is a refugee success story: a story of love, art and human dignity.

 The film shows the life of a person who lived his life in accordance with the principle adopted by GULAG prisoners: don’t trust, don’t be afraid, don’t ask.
 Who merely wanted to paint, but became the leader of an entire generation.

-The film shows a lot of archival footage for the first time.
+A a lot of archival footage is shown for the first time.